heetch/flamingo/README.md

 ## What is it

-Flamingo is Heetch's design system
+Flamingo is Heetch's web design system
 It's available as React component library and standalone CSS

 ## Packages